 “This is going to transform patient care in the state and beyond,” Ramalingam said.
 “We’re excited about the care model.
 We’re excited about what it means to reduce barriers for patients to receive world-class care right here in our city, and what it means for … our mission to discover cures for cancer and inspire hope for patients.”

-Amelia Dasari (she/her) (26C) is from Sharon, Massachusetts, majoring in neuroscience and behavioral biology and minoring in music.
-Outside of the Wheel, she is an undergraduate researcher at the Pallas Lab and is involved with Volunteer Emory, AWIS, Grey Matters and Best Buddies.
-In her free time Amelia enjoys playing the violin, exploring coffee shops and reading mysteries (especially Agatha Christie).
+Amelia Dasari (she/her) (26C) is from Sharon, Massachusetts, majoring in neuroscience and behavioral biology on the pre-medical track.
+Outside of the Wheel, Dasari is involved with undergraduate research, Best Buddies, EUMR, RHA, and rez-life.
+In her free time she enjoys playing the violin, exploring coffee shops, and reading mysteries (especially Agatha Christie).